Why Talent Isn’t Everything When It Comes To Building A New Skill

 In summary, the researchers state that “the promotion of a growth mindset can nurture individuals to learn.”
 The mind is a powerful thing.

-If you’re trying to attain a new skill or talent—especially if you weren’t an expert at it right out of the gate—adopting the growth mindset may help.
+If you’re trying to attain a new skill or talent—especially if you weren’t an expert at it right out of the gate—adopting the growth mindset may help as you gain experience and work harder.

-Something else to think about when approaching the hard work vs. talent topic is how you define success.
-It can look different for everyone, and holding yourself to a standard that doesn’t even interest or excite you is generally quite unlikely to motivate you to keep going on your path to skill acquisition.
+Something else to think about when approaching the hard work versus talent topic is how you define success.
+Success can look different for everyone, and holding yourself to a standard that doesn’t even interest or excite you is generally quite unlikely to motivate you to keep going on your path to skill acquisition.
+All the talent in the world can’t make up for a lack of investment in what you’re trying to accomplish.
 Since we know from the study referenced above that motivation correlates to performance, this factor is worth considering.

 We know that hard work is a crucial part of improving a skill, talent, or ability, regardless of what level of proficiency may come naturally to you.
 What else can you do to help yourself along in the process?
 Here are a few tips.